equipe-customizacao-tese-lncc/tese_lncc/README.md

 ## Build without Makefile

 To build `tese_lncc.pdf` without the default Makefile, change the `\include{...}` commands to `\texInclude{...}` commands in `tese_lncc.tex` as indicate in the latter file.
 This option is useful, for example, if you generate the output through a LaTeX editor with no option to configure an external Makefile.

+## Contributions and improvements

+If errors/bugs or places that could be improved are spotted, everyone is encouraged to contribute to the project.
+This can be done in two ways:

+* Reporting an Issue;
+* Sending a Pull Request.

+However, in order to have an always productive and friendly environment, please follow our [Code of Conduct](https://github.com/equipment-customizacao-tese-lncc/tese_lncc/blob/master/CODE_OF_CONDUCT.md).